phguo/phguo.github.io/README.md

 ## Profile

 Penghui Guo ("郭鹏辉" in Chinese) is a PhD student at the College of Economics and Management, Nanjing University of Aeronautics and Astronautics (NUAA), China.
 He earned his master's degree in management science and engineering (industrial engineering) from NUAA, and his bachelor's degree in industrial engineering from Henan Polytechnic University, China.
 His main research focus is on humanitarian logistics, specifically the modeling methods and algorithms under uncertainty for humanitarian relief.
-He has published several papers in peer-reviewed journals including the _European Journal of Operational Research_, _Systems Engineering - Theory & Practice_ (_"系统工程理论与实践"_ in Chinese), and _Systems Engineering_ (_"系统工程"_ in Chinese).
+He has published several papers in peer-reviewed journals including _IISE Transactions_, _European Journal of Operational Research_, _Systems Engineering - Theory & Practice_ (_"系统工程理论与实践"_ in Chinese), and _Systems Engineering_ (_"系统工程"_ in Chinese).
 His website is [https://guo.ph](https://guo.ph).

 ## Education

-__Ph.D.
-Candidate__, Management Science and Engineering, Apr.
-2019 - present
+__Ph.D.__, Management Science and Engineering, Apr.
+2019 - Oct.
+2024
 - __Nanjing University of Aeronautics and Astronautics__, Nanjing, China
 - College of Economics and Management
-- Concentrations: Disaster and Emergency Operations Management
+- Thesis: _Optimal Preparation and Distribution of Humanitarian Supplies by Stochastic Programming and Decomposition Algorithms_

 __Visiting Student__, Industrial Engineering, Sep.
 2019 - Dec.
 2019
 - __Texas State University__, San Marcos, U.S.